Frequently Asked Questions for Life Insurance

 The FSA rule restricting the sale of term assurance past the age of age 70 has been scrapped.
-This is great news for both Cura Financial Services Ltd and it's customers across the UK.
+This is great news for both and its customers across the UK.

 For further reading on Over 50's, Over 60's and Over 70's Life Insurance, please read the following articles from Top Quote Online.

 Over 50 Life Insurance and Over 60 Life Insurance

 Over 70 Life Insurance - Over 70s Rule Scrapped by FSA